DOE-COMMS/Q-POP-Modules/README.md

 ## Q-POP-IMT
 This module is an open-source phase-field package for simulating mesoscale, nonequilibrium, inhomogeneous processes of insulator-metal phase transitions and their associated electrical and structural responses.

-### Setup development environment
+### Setup Development Environment
-This module uses FEniCS C++ library and its Python interface for defining and solving finite-element partial differential equations, capable of exascale simulations.
-FEniCS C++ library and its Python interface of version 2019.1.0.post0 must be installed.
-Note that this version of FEniCS is compatible only with openMPI v3.1 or older versions, because openMPI after v3.1 has undergone some major API updates.
+This module uses FEniCS C++ library and its Python interface for defining and solving finite-element partial differential equations, and is capable of exascale simulations.
+The FEniCS C++ library and its Python interface of version 2019.1.0.post0 must be installed.
+Note that this version of FEniCS is compatible only with openMPI v3.1 or older versions, due to the dependence of FEniCS on mpi4py, which itself does not have a stable OpenMPI 4+ implementation currently.

-### How to run the program
+### Running the Program
 The program supports parallel computing.
 One can run the Python interface of the module without any compilation.
 To run it on, say, 8 processors, run the below command in your desired directory:
 ```
 mpirun -np 8 python directory-to-python-script/qpop-imt.py
 ```
 The program requires an input file for specifying parameters.
 The output files will be generated in the current directory.

-### Input file
+### Input File
 Users can provide various parameters in the `input.xml` file to control the simulation.
 There are several sections in `input.xml`:
 Section            | Explanation
 ----------         | ------------